wliandev/AnimationAnteatersSite/pages/info.md

 * To develop fundamental skills of drawing
 * To learn the principles of animation
 * To create a community based around education and collaboration

-We welcome artists of all levels and backgrounds, and there is no club fee!